wanderinglab/wanderinglab.github.io/_pages/home.md

 ---
 title: "Wandering Lab - Home"
 layout: homelay
-excerpt: "Wandering Lab at Leiden University."
+excerpt: "Wandering Lab"
 sitemap: false
 permalink: /
 ---

-We are a land of misfit toys connected and collaborating with researchers in diverse and surprising ways.
+We are a collection of misfit toys connected and collaborating with researchers in diverse and surprising ways.
+John's path to his PhD was highly atypical, so too is his research lab.
+Collaborators have included faculty and researchers at (NASA, Troy, Tufts, SMU, Stanford, Blank and Blank).
+Everything is remote(hence wandering) and unofficial.
+Its taken on a natural landing pad for masters students progressing to their Phd's, for Phd's transitioning to data science, and for researchers looking for motivated labor.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >